ccatprd/ts-demo/README.md

 kubectl get nodes
 # This should fail to connect, proving the API is private and only reachable over Tailscale
 ```

-Your `ts-proxy` context will continue working.
-The public context will stop.

 ## 8) Egress demo